 3. Watch and read as many reviews as possible

 It’s common, if not expected, to first do a YouTube or Google search before purchasing anything costly.
-Buying a camera is no different.
+Camera shopping for filming online course is no different.
 Take your time to see your potential type of camera in action before making your purchasing decision.